 At your next performance review, you find out that your new manager thinks you need improvement in a lot of areas that were never an issue before, and puts you on a Performance Improvement Plan (“PIP”) for the next 3 months.
 You are upset, but you work hard for the next 3 months and at your progress meetings, you ask for feedback.
 The feedback you receive is positive, yet at the end of your PIP, you’ve been informed that the company has no choice but to let you go.
 You did not receive a termination package because the company alleges that they have cause to terminate you.

 First of all, the standard of just cause is very high, and usually, performance issues fail to meet that high threshold.
-In accordance with Regulation 288/01 section 2(1) (3) of the Employment Standards Act, 2000 (“ESA”), only a finding of “wilful misconduct” will be sufficient to support a termination with just cause.
+In accordance with Regulation 288/01 section 2(1) (3) of the Employment Standards Act, 2000 (“ESA”), only a finding of “willful misconduct” will be sufficient to support a termination with just cause.
 Most often, issues in performance are not found to be wilful.

-Additionally, if there were performance issues, there should have been progressive discipline in place such as warning letters, PIPs, more training or coaching sessions.
+Additionally, if there were performance issues, there should have been a progressive discipline in place such as warning letters, PIPs, more training or coaching sessions.
 Termination should be the last resort and in any event, termination of just cause often would not be considered proportionate to the offence of poor performance.

 If you have been terminated for “just cause” and your employer alleges that your poor performance was the reason for your termination, you should contact the employment lawyers at Monkhouse Law today.